emqxarchive/emqx-docs-en/source/plugins.rst

 Plugins
 ^^^^^^^^

-Through module registration and hooks (Hooks) mechanism，EMQ X broker supports user to develop extension plugin to customize server authentication and service functions.
+Through module registration and hooks (Hooks) mechanism user can develop plugin to customize authentication and service functions for EMQ X.

-The official plug-ins provided by EMQ X include:：
+The official plug-ins provided by EMQ X include:

 +---------------------------+---------------------------------------+-------------------------------------+
 |  Plugin                   | Configuration file                    | Description                         |